mozilla/www.ccadb.org/cas/ALV.md

 </tr>
 <tr valign="top">
 <td>Audit Letter Not PDF </td>
-<td>ALV was unable to download and parse the document at the audit statement URL.</td>
+<td>ALV was unable to download and parse the document retrieved from the audit statement URL.</td>
 <td>Update the Audit Statement links in the record to point to a valid PDF file. </td>
 </tr>
 </table>